kriskros341/CurveFeverClone/README.md

 ## How to setup?

-To setup the game on your device you need to clone this repository and ImGui and SFML in project properties.
-You can find brief description of how to do it in these videos:
+To setup the game on your device you need to clone this repository and add both ImGui and SFML in project properties.
+You can find brief description on how to do this in these videos:
 * [ImGui](https://www.youtube.com/watch?v=2YS5WJTeKpI)
 * [SFML](https://www.youtube.com/watch?v=neIoDQ71yb0)